robwalker367/stack-cup-experiment/README.md

 ### Results

-I'll have more time to test (and refactor) this soon, but I have the following results so far:
+I have the following results so far:

 | expected rounds | total players (>3) | player skill (0 < p < 1) |
 |-----------------|--------------------|--------------------------|